diadata-org/decentral-feeder/README.md

 - The container has minimal resource requirements, making it suitable for most machines, including Windows, macOS, Linux, and Raspberry Pi, as long as Docker is installed.

+- An ETH private key from MetaMask or any other Eth wallet.
+Alternatively to generate private key effortlesly eth-keys tool can be used for this [ethereum/eth-keys](https://github.com/ethereum/eth-keys)

+- DIA tokens in your wallet (you can use faucet for this [https://faucet.diadata.org](https://faucet.diadata.org)

 ## Docker Compose Deployment